Bath-Impact-Lab/.github/README.md

 # Bath Impact Lab

 Welcome to the GitHub home of the **Bath Impact Lab**

 ## 🌍 About Us

-We are a software development team at the University of Bath focused on turning research outputs into real-world impact.
+We are a software development team at the University of Bath dedicated to transforming research into real world impact.

 ## 🚀 What You'll Find Here